Integrated Studies

 Credits 3

-This class builds a solid foundation for the students' expanding abilities as artists and professionals.
-Problem solving processes, analytical thinking and craftsmanship are emphasized in compositional and color exercises.
-This course provides an introduction to major design principles and theories, in addition to contemporary and historical art and design references.
-Sections are designed to address specific media and content needs of each discipline, as described in the course summary.
+This class establishes a solid foundation for the students' expanding abilities as artists and designers.
+Problem solving processes, analytical thinking and craftsmanship are emphasized in compositional, grayscale, and color exercises.
+This course introduces key art and design principles and theories, in addition to contemporary and historical references.
+Design 1 also provides an introduction to common digital design tools alongside analog projects.

 INT-102L: Design 1 - Materials Lab